lucasvmiguel/stock-api/README.md

 - Remove `AutoMigrate` to implement some sort of manual migration system.
 - Implement E2E tests.
 - API docs are being described on the Readme.
 However, [OpenAPI](https://swagger.io/specification/) might be a good improvement in the future.
 - Request and response body in lowercase.
+Also, filtering some of the response body fields out (eg: `DeletedAt`).
 - An extra layer to handler business logic (eg: service).
 At the moment, handler layer is dealing with the repository layer directly, this can be considered a bad design pattern in some cases.
 - Using a secret management service like [Doppler](https://www.doppler.com/) or [Vault](https://www.vaultproject.io/)